Si-ja/GAN/README.md

 networks for 10 epoch, with a batch size of 16 for data, learning rate of 0.0002 and save the models' checkpoints after each epoch ends.

-Development
-It is possible to generate images, as ones present in the generated examples.
-For that you need to run the `generate.py` in the main folder.
-Without the describtion what tools are being used for this (i.e. modules) it might be more difficult, however, if you have PyTorch installed and matplolib, you should be able to work with the given approach.
-A more detailed set of instructions is to come.

 # How to make generated images with the network

 New images can be generated using the `generate.py` file.
 After you initiate